merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 This file will link each gene from each genome with every selection you've made and named through the interface or through the program `anvi-import-collection`, and will also give you access to the amino acid sequence and function of each gene.

+## Creating a pangenome with functions

+It is also possible to define gene clusters based on gene functions rather than gene sequences.
+This may be a useful way to compare genomes that are too distant for high-resolution analyses with pangenomics.
+For such applications, please see the program {% include PROGRAM name="anvi-display-functions" %}